Majramos/py-jupyter-devenv/README.md

 - File for creating docker image

 /install.sh
-- For when cloning repo, file cleaning
+- For when cloning repo, installation procedure

 ## Roadmap